unruhe73/check-mysql-db-structure/usage.md

 `password` is the database password for the specified database user.
 It is an optional value.
 If you have a database without a password you don't need to specify it.

+`dbname` is the database name, but it could be detected directly from the SQL_FILENAME into filename option if this is not present.

 `debug` is optional and as default value is assigned to `False`.
 If you specify it as `True`, you'll get some debug output as the list of the parameters the class is using to compare the two databases.

 `write-log-to` is optional.
 If you specify it than the outupt will be redirected to the LOG_FILENAME file.

+`filename` is the SQL filename containing SQL statements that defined the correct database structure.
+It can include database name too by `USE` statement.

 ## How to get the version number